MultiscaleHN/baler/src/doc/specifying-dependencies.md

 $ git clone https://github.com/rust-lang-nursery/rand
 ```

-A path override is communicated to Cargo through the `.cargo/config`
+A path override is communicated to Cargo through the `.baler/config`
 configuration mechanism.
 If Cargo finds this configuration when building your
 package, it will use the override on your local machine instead of the source
 specified in your `Cargo.toml`.

-Cargo looks for a directory named `.cargo` up the directory hierarchy of
+Cargo looks for a directory named `.baler` up the directory hierarchy of
 your project.
 If your project is in `/path/to/project/uuid`,
-it will search for a `.cargo` in:
+it will search for a `.baler` in:

 * `/path/to/project/uuid`
 * `/path/to/project`